zenorocha/wedocs/intro/using-the-command-line.md

 ## Creating projects locally

-You are able to organize your services by projects.
-Inside it, you can create services (called containers here), like static hosting, data API, Auth service, etc.
+You are able to organize your services by project.
+Inside each project you can create services (called containers here), like static hosting, data API, Auth service, etc.

 Use `we create` to create projects and containers.
 You can create a project anywhere on your machine.
 Containers might be created one directory above a project for your convenience.